yandex/faster-rnnlm/README.md

   --generate-samples <int>
     Number of sentences to generate in sampling mode (default: 0) --generate-temperature <float>
-    Softmax temperatute (use lower values to get robuster results) (default: 1)
+    Softmax temperature (use lower values to get robuster results) (default: 1)
 ```

 To train program, you must provide train and validation files